nathancarter/weblurch/doc/plan.md

 also (of course) create unit tests verifying that it was completed correctly.

+ * Bug to fix:  Cursor cannot be placed inside tables.
  * Implement the following cursor features in `LurchEditor`.
     * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).